On the partial uniform ellipticity and complete conformal metrics with prescribed curvature functions on manifolds with boundary: Introduction

+Throughout this article, $\vartheta_{\Gamma}$ always stands for the constant claimed in Theorem \ref{yuan-k+1}, $\kappa_\Gamma$ denotes the constant defined in Definition \ref{yuan-kappa}.

 The paper is organized as follows.
 In Section \ref{section2} we investigate the partial uniform ellipticity.
-In Section \ref{statement-estimates} we state main interior estimates for \eqref{n-1-equation1}.
-In Section \ref{section4} we verify that equation \eqref{n-1-equation1} is fully uniform ellipticity provided \eqref{assumption-4} holds.
-The key issue is the partial uniform ellipticity.
-In Section \ref{interiori-estimate} we derive interior estimates for a class of Hessian type equations.
-In Section \ref{proofofmainresult} we prove main results and briefly discuss the asymptotic properties of complete conformal metrics as well as the connection of $\mathcal{A}(\bar M,[g],\Gamma)$ and the existence for \textit{admissible conformal} metrics.
-In Section \ref{general-existence} the existences of conformal metrics determined by more general modified Schouten tensors are further obtained.
-Finally, we will show another application of partial uniform ellipticity.
-More precisely, we prove Proposition \ref{prop1-operator} confirming a key assumption used in various literatures including \cite{LiYY1991,Urbas2002} and then discuss gradient estimate for Hessian and Weingarten equations in Section \ref{section3}.
+In Section \ref{section4} we apply the partial uniform ellipticity to verify that a class of fully nonlinear elliptic equations are of fully uniform ellipticity.
+In Section \ref{interiori-estimate} we derive interior estimates for a class of Hessian type equations of fully uniform ellipticity.
+The proof relies upon the fully uniform ellipticity that we verified in previous section.
+In Section \ref{proofofmainresult} we prove Theorems \ref{thm0-conformal}, \ref{thm1-conformal} and \ref{thm1-asymptotic}.
+In Section \ref{general-existence} Theorems \ref{thm0-general} and \ref{coro73} are further obtained.
+Finally, we briefly discuss Hessian equations and Weingarten equations in Section \ref{section3}.